Child, they are letting themselves go of you, those mistakes.

-Mar 2:5 Son, your sins be forgiven you.
+Mark 2:5 Son, thy sins be forgiven you.

+The noun doesn't mean "sins, " and the verb doesn't mean "forgive."
 Our modern sense of sin, guilt, and forgiveness is not the sense of the Greek words used in the Gospel.
-Christ's words do not have that feeling at all in the original Greek.
+See this article for more.

 ἀφίενταί (verb 3rd pl pres ind mp) "Be forgiven" is from aphiemi, which means "to let fall", "to send away", "to let loose", "to get rid of", "to leave alone", "to pass by", "to permit," and "to send forth from oneself."
 This is the same word that is translated as "leave" and "forgive" in the New Testament.

 Son: The word translated as "son" means "child" but in the most general sense of "offspring."
 Christ does not use it to refer specifically to children under seven, which is another term.
 See this article more about these words for "child."

 thy: The word translated as "thy" is the possessive form of the second person pronoun.
 It means "of you."
 When used as a possessive, Jesus usually, but not always, using it after the noun.
 Here, it is before the noun and after the verb so the "of you" may refer to the verb.
 The genitive, used with a transitive verb means "concerning" or "about."

 sins: The word translated as sin, and all associated words from the same root, carries the sense of failure and error but not the sense of intentional moral wrong-doing.
 The sense is "missing the mark" or, as we would say today "a mistake."
 A number of other Greek words all carry more of our modern sense of sinning and wrong-doing than this word.
 Similarly, the word translated in the Gospels as Christ talking about "evil" means "burden" and "worthless."
 See this article on these concepts.